|Renaissance Quarterly Submission Guidelines and Style Sheet|

 The bibliography is a single alphabetical list that includes all primary and secondary sources that are cited in the notes, including printed works, electronic sources, and manuscripts.
 Only those works that are cited in the notes should be listed in the bibliography.
 Authors making substantial use of manuscripts or archives may list them separately, as discussed above under 5.F, Citations to archival and manuscript sources.
 Please also see section 5.F for examples of bibliography format for archival and manuscript sources.

 In addition to the examples below, authors should consult CMS 16, chapter 14.
-Renaissance Quarterly differs from CMS in omitting the names of publishers, series, etc.

 List multiple works by an author in ascending chronological order, from earliest to most recent; if the author has multiple works cited for a given year, alphabetize these by title, and add lowercase a, b, c, etc. to the dates as necessary (see example below).
 The second and subsequent works begin with an underscore five spaces long followed by a period.